Liquid AI and Flow Engineering: Architecting Agentic Workflows in 2026

 05. The 2027 Horizon: Autonomous Context Management

-Looking ahead to 2027, {KW} will move beyond static pipelines to Dynamic Context Management.
+Looking ahead to 2027, Liquid AI and Flow Engineering will move beyond static pipelines to Dynamic Context Management.
 AI systems will autonomously manage their own memory, identifying relevant project files without human intervention.

 2027 Strategic Priorities